 At four months, some parents report that their good sleeper suddenly isn’t such a good sleeper.
 Or maybe their 4-month-old wakes up screaming more often in the middle of the night than they used to do.

 There’s a term for this: 4-month-old sleep regression.
 Babies this age don’t sleep as deeply as they used to; plus, their brains are more active, making them more alert.
-A soothing sleep routine can help your baby get back to snoozing more soundly.
-So can getting baby used to falling asleep on his own in the crib, rather than in your arms (we know—easier said than done!).
-Luckily, 4-month sleep regression usually only lasts about two to six weeks.
+A soothing sleep routine can help baby get back to snoozing more soundly.
+So can getting baby used to falling asleep on their own in the crib, rather than in your arms (we know—easier said than done!).
+Luckily, the four-month sleep regression usually only lasts about two to six weeks.

 Can I sleep train my 4-month-old?

-This is a personal choice, but some experts say you can start sleep training between 4 months old and 6 months old.
-Signs baby might be ready for sleep training are that he’s gotten into regular sleep routine and that he’s dropped most of his middle-of-the-night feedings.
-Read more about how to sleep train a baby to see if it’s right for your family.
+This is a personal choice, but some experts say you can start sleep training around this time.
+Looking for signs that baby might be ready for sleep training?
+If they’ve gotten into a regular sleep routine and dropped most of their middle-of-the-night feedings, it’s probably a good time.
+Read more about how to sleep train baby to see if it’s right for your family.

-Is it okay for my baby to sleep on his stomach?
+Is it okay for baby to sleep on their stomach?

-Now that you’ve got an active, playful baby on your hands, you’re probably looking for more things to do with a 4-month-old.
-Check out this list of baby activities that will give you an idea of 4-month-old activities, as well as things to do with baby as she grows.
+Four-month-old babies need plenty of downtime, but they like to be kept busy too!
+Now that you’ve got an active, playful baby on your hands, you’re probably looking for more things to do with your 4-month-old.
+Check out this list of baby activities that will give you an idea of 4-month-old activities, as well as things to do with baby as they grow.

-- 4-month-old vaccines: The American Academy of Pediatrics recommends a second dose of the pneumococcal (PCV13), DTaP, Hib, poliovirus and Rotavirus immunizations at the four-month visit.
+- Check baby’s vaccine schedule; the American Academy of Pediatrics recommends a second dose of the pneumococcal (PCV13), DTaP, Hib, poliovirus and Rotavirus immunizations at the four-month visit.
 Talk to your doctor if you’re concerned about 4-month-old shot side effects.

 - Decide, along with your pediatrician, whether or not to start baby on solids this month.

-- Regularly check the floor for small objects that are choking hazards, since baby’s putting everything in his mouth!
+- Regularly check the floor for small objects that are choking hazards, since baby’s putting everything in their mouth!